fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 PoIMatchmaking
 ==================

 This package contains a sample server, a Unity client implementation, and a demo of the usage of the Unity package.
-A pre-built version of this servlet is included in the ["Release" tab](/releases).
+A pre-built version of this servlet is included in the ["release" tab above](https://github.com/fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/releases/latest).
 This document assumes that you are using this pre-built war file.
 For instructions on how to build the war file, see [this document](BuildAndDeploy.md).

 Software Requirements